 Bee pollen composition

-Main constituents: water, carbohydrates, proteins and amino acids, fats, fibers.
+Main constituents: water, carbohydrates, proteins and amino acids, fats, and fibers.
 Also possible contaminants.

 Minor constituents: minerals and trace elements, vitamins and carotenoids, flavonoids, sterols and terpenes.